 Whatever you think of its environmental attitudes, A2 Hosting's plans have a lot of appeal.
 Starting prices are a little higher than some, but that's mostly because the company is focused on delivering power and functionality, rather than barebones products which only exist to create a low headline price.

 Even the most basic shared hosting account gets free site migration, for instance.
 On top of that it provides Let's Encrypt SSL, Cloudflare CDN integration, and regular virus scanning.
 Oh, and performance-boosting AnyCast DNS.
 You don't just get one-click installs for WordPress, PrestaShop and others: A2 gives you optimized performance settings, too.
 And there are data centers in the US, EU and Asia.
-Not bad at all for a starting price of $2.99 a month, rising to $8.99 on renewal.
+Not bad at all for a starting price of $1.99 a month (3-year plan), rising to $10.99 on renewal.

 HostPapa (opens in new tab) was one of the first hosting companies to commit to going green, and we're not just talking vague claims about energy-efficient data centers: it's making real and significant promises.